 Now that you have decided when and what to plant, start keeping detailed records of your garden.
 You want to keep track of where and what you planted, as well as the date from seed to harvest.

-Detailed record keeping allows you to track your successes and make room for improvement year-over-year.
+Detailed record keeping using a free garden planner allows you to track your successes and make room for improvement year-over-year.
 You will start to notice certain varieties of plants doing better in your garden than others, which will help you decide what to plant the following year.

 As with any garden, you should always watch for birds and critters eager to eat your tasty plants before you get to harvest.
 Depending on the set-up and plant varieties, a simple gardening mesh over your plants will do the trick.